-Any node on Corda Network must have a Distinguished Name (DN) in its participation certificate.
-The DN must, at minimum, have 3 fields included (Organisation (O), Locality (L), Country (C)).
+Any node on Corda Network must have a Distinguished Name (DN) or X500 name in its participation certificate.
+This must, at minimum, have 3 fields included (Organisation (O), Locality (L), Country (C)).
 It may include up to 6 fields (optional 3 additional fields are: Organisation Unit (OU), State (S), and Common Name(CN)).
 These 6 fields are explained below.

-A DN must be unique within Corda Network.
-Only O and OU are used for the identity uniqueness check, and the other fields are considered as attributes of the identity.
+A X500 must be unique within Corda Network.
+The combination of O and OU are used for the uniqueness check, and the other fields are considered as attributes of the identity.

 All data fields must adhere to the following constraints:

 - Only uses Latin, common and inherited unicode scripts

 - Does not include the following characters: , , = , $ , “ , ‘ , \

 Organisation (O) must represent a legal entity name - which is the beneficial owner of states on the ledger.
 For guidance on what exact legal entity name to write, see here

 Overall, the DN is one of the most common points of error in joining Corda Network, so take care to fill this out correctly.
 As part of standard onboarding checks for Corda Network, the Identity Operator may verify that these details have been accurately populated and reject requests where the population of these fields does not appear to be correct.